MS in Biomedical Sciences Admissions

 - Don’t upload anything in the transcripts section if you’re sending an official transcript.
 The system will inaccurately count this as your transcript, and review of your application will be delayed.

-- Official transcripts may be mailed via the U.S. Mail to our address at the bottom of this page, or electronically to firstname.lastname@example.org.
+- Official transcripts may be sent electronically to firstname.lastname@example.org or mailed via the U.S. Mail to:

 - Transcripts are only considered official if they are sent directly from the registrar's office of your institution to our office in a sealed envelope.
 If you scan your official transcript to your application it becomes unofficial.